Private, In-Home Tutoring in Scarborough, Maine

-SchoolTutoring Academy’s tutoring programs for Scarborough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Scarborough, Maine students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Scarborough Public Schools’ goal is to prepare its students with a rich curriculum that requires problem solving, critical thinking, student collaboration and communication.
 The curriculum focuses on Common Core Standards in Math and Language Arts, and similarly focused and rigorous frameworks in other subjects.
 Additionally, with specialized programs, including many special education programs and services for gifted students, the schools provide the support students need to be successful regardless of their ability level.